We bring the universe to you

 Two Small Pieces of Glass: The Amazing Telescopes

 Discover the wonders of the universe as revealed through the telescope.
 It’s been 400 years since Galileo first turned his telescope to the skies, revolutionizing our understanding of the cosmos.
 Find out how new telescopes and improved technologies have unlocked the secrets of space.
-Not available for pre-K or kindergarten shows.
+Following the recorded production, the presenter will take you on a live tour of the night sky, guiding you to what can be seen through telescopes that night.